-The Board shall maintain an audit and risk committee (“Audit and Risk Committee”) which shall consist of not less than two [2] members nominated by the Board.
+The Board shall maintain an audit and risk committee (“Audit and Risk Committee”) which shall consist of not less than 2 (two) members nominated by the Board.
 The Audit and Risk Committee shall make decisions by way of a majority vote.
 The Audit and Risk Committee is required to perform the responsibilities assigned to it in terms of section 165 and 166 of the MFMA.
 The Audit and Risk Committee shall have authority to determine the following matters: -

-the auditing process, financial reporting, the system of corporate controls and risk management of the Company, and when required, to make recommendations to the full Board for approval.
+the auditing process, financial reporting, the system of corporate controls and risk management of the Company, and when required, to make recommendations to the full Board for approval;

 the adequacy and effectiveness of the Company's policies and procedures to assess, monitor and manage financial and non-financial business risks of the Company;